tasmota/docs/docs/Commands.md

+description: Comprehensive list of Tasmota commands and how to use them

 !!! info "Tasmota provides a powerful control interface using commands"
 Commands can be issued using **MQTT**, **web requests**, **webUI console** and **serial**